Oniheii/Modelling-Drosophila-Pop-dynamics/README.md

 # Modelling Drosophila suzukii Population Dynamics for Pest Control

 This repository contains the code and resources for a project focused on modeling the population dynamics of **Drosophila suzukii**, a pest species, with the aim of optimizing the use of the **Sterile Insect Technique (SIT)** for pest control.
 This technique has been widely researched to reduce pest populations in a sustainable and targeted manner.
+My supervisors for this internship within the M2P2 team at the Institut Sophia Agrobiotech (ISA) were :
+Frédéric Grognard, Ludovic Mailleret, Louise van Oudenhove and Suzanne Touzeau.

 ### Project Overview